 Are you inspired by companies that create good jobs for people coming out of prison?
 Innovative solutions to climate change?
 Turn waste streams into useful products?
 Do you want to be part of the social impact start-up world?

 If so, you sometimes hear that if you have a great idea, just dive in and start your company!
 But what if you don’t have the experience, the skills, the access to capital, and the networks to get a new business off the ground?
 Then “Just Do It” is just too easy an answer.

 A second approach is to find the social entrepreneuring scene in your city, and start networking.
 There you may find like-minded folks and short courses and workshops that will help you acquire some basic business skills.
 Start-ups need hard-working, committed and talented employees willing to work for sweat equity, and that could be you.

-This post explores a third route: earn your MBA with a focus on mission-driven business.
+This post explores a third route: earn your MBA with a focus on sustainable business.

 As a case study, we’ll look at how the Bard MBA in Sustainability, a low-residency program based in NYC, gives you the skills, experience and networks to launch your own social enterprise—or to join an early stage social impact start-up.
 Bard’s MBA is helping leaders who are both passionate and compassionate about changing the world, but also need the training and hard skills to build financially successful, sustainable enterprises.
 And because the MBA is offered in a one-weekend-per-month plus on-line format, aspiring social entrepreneurs from across the country are able to attend, flying in once a month to NYC to attend the weekend, in-person classes.